New Jersey Solar Incentives in 2025

 Federal Tax Credit

-The first tax incentive to get into is the 30% solar investment tax credit – also known as the ITC or Residential Clean Energy Credit.
+The first tax incentive to get into is the 30% solar investment tax credit, also known as the ITC, which may not be available for systems installed after December 31, 2025.

 This article does not constitute tax advice.
 Consult a licensed tax professional with questions about applying the 30% solar tax credit.